mikesmallhelp/wacat/README.md

 - Detects errors in the browser's console log
 - Detects user-defined error messages on web pages
   - These error messages are specified in a parameter file
+  - Use this if AI is not enabled
 - Supports user-defined configurations for random form text inputs
 - Can read form inputs from external files (e.g., resources like [Combined-Wordlists](<https://github.com/0xspade/Combined-Wordlists?tab=readme-ov-file)>))
 - Can focus exclusively on testing links, which is useful for smoke testing your application